 - “Kaas Chante Piaf”: This concert by Patricia Kaas celebrates the work of Edith Piaf and took place in one of Paris’ most famous concert halls, the Olympia.

-Took the train to Versailles where I rented a bike and visited the Grande Trainon, Petite Trainon, and Marie Antoinette’s hamlet that King Louis XVI had made for her.
+- Took the train to Versailles where I rented a bike and visited the Grande Trianon, Petite Trianon, and Marie Antoinette’s hamlet that King Louis XVI had made for her.
 It was her own little village.

-Final lunch at a classic French bistro in Paris.
+- Final lunch at a classic French bistro in Paris.
 It is called “Le Navigator” and it is on the left bank near the Seine.
-29 Euros for a 3 course meal which included 1/2 bottle of wine!
-Dessert (picture on the right—figs with creme anglaise and a mint leaf) was simple, yet delicious.
+29 Euros for a 3-course meal which included 1/2 bottle of wine!
+Dessert was simple, yet delicious.
 Sadly the restaurant is now closed.